Adithyasai-v/Quizzer/README.md

-# A auiz application using HTML,CSS,JS
+# A quiz application using HTML,CSS,JS